Ear wax and infection management

 This service can be used to treat external ear canal infections (fungal/bacterial) along with ear wax blockages.

-• If you have been referred by your GP to us for a middle ear infection, please book hearing assessment for medical
+• If you have been referred by your GP to us for a middle ear infection, please book medical assessment.

-• If you have been referred by your GP to us for a ear fungal / cleaning treatment, please book microsuction removal.
+• If you have been referred by your GP to us for an ear fungal / cleaning treatment, please book microsuction removal.

-If you need to discuss anything prior to your booking, please feel free to reach us on 0409323259.
+If you need to discuss anything prior to your booking, please feel free to call us

 What to expect